libsdl-org/libtiff/doc/TIFFTechNote2.rst

 well-established TIFF conventions.
 Here are some of the significant
 problems:

-* The JPEGxxTable fields do not store the table data directly in the IFD/field structure; rather, the fields hold pointers to information elsewhere in the file.
+* The ``JPEGxxTable`` fields do not store the table data directly in the IFD/field structure; rather, the fields hold pointers to information elsewhere in the file.
 This requires special-purpose code to be added to *every* TIFF-manipulating application, whether it needs to decode JPEG image data or not.
-Even a trivial TIFF editor, for example a program to add an ImageDescription field to a TIFF file, must be explicitly aware of the internal structure of the JPEG-related tables, or else it will probably break the file.
+Even a trivial TIFF editor, for example a program to add an ``ImageDescription`` field to a TIFF file, must be explicitly aware of the internal structure of the JPEG-related tables, or else it will probably break the file.
 Every other auxiliary field in the TIFF spec contains data, not pointers, and can be copied or relocated by standard code that doesn't know anything about the particular field.
 This is a crucial property of the TIFF format that must not be given up.

 * To manipulate these fields, the TIFF control logic is required to know a great deal about JPEG details, for example such arcana as how to compute the length of a Huffman code table --- the length is not supplied in the field structure and can only be found by inspecting the table contents.
   This is again a violation of good software practice.
 Moreover, it will prevent easy adoption of future JPEG extensions that might change these low-level details.

 * The design neglects the fact that baseline JPEG codecs support only two sets of Huffman tables: it specifies a separate table for each color component.
 This implies that encoders must waste space (by storing duplicate Huffman tables) or else violate the well-founded TIFF convention that prohibits duplicate pointers.
 Furthermore, baseline decoders must test to find out which tables are identical, a waste of time and code space.

-* The JPEGInterchangeFormat field also violates TIFF's proscription against duplicate pointers: the normal strip/tile pointers are expected to point into the larger data area pointed to by JPEGInterchangeFormat.
-All TIFF editing applications must be specifically aware of this relationship, since they must maintain it or else delete the JPEGInterchangeFormat field.
-The JPEGxxTables fields are also likely to point into the JPEGInterchangeFormat area, creating additional pointer relationships that must be maintained.
+* The ``JPEGInterchangeFormat`` field also violates TIFF's proscription against duplicate pointers: the normal strip/tile pointers are expected to point into the larger data area pointed to by ``JPEGInterchangeFormat``.
+All TIFF editing applications must be specifically aware of this relationship, since they must maintain it or else delete the ``JPEGInterchangeFormat field``.
+The ``JPEGxxTables`` fields are also likely to point into the ``JPEGInterchangeFormat`` area, creating additional pointer relationships that must be maintained.

-* The JPEGQTables field is fixed at a byte per table entry; there is no way to support 16-bit quantization values.
+* The ``JPEGQTables`` field is fixed at a byte per table entry; there is no way to support 16-bit quantization values.
 This is a serious impediment to extending TIFF to use 12-bit JPEG.

 * The 6.0 design cannot support using different quantization tables in different strips/tiles of an image (so as to encode some areas at higher quality than others).
 Furthermore, since quantization tables are tied one-for-one to color components, the design cannot support table switching options that are likely to be added in future JPEG revisions.

 Ambiguities